-- 149. If your representations cause us to reach a different view, we will write to you as follows: - a.
-Where the outcome of our assessment of your representations is a decision that your provider should be registered, we will confirm this, including the information set out in paragraph 141. - b.
-Where the outcome of our assessment of your representations is a decision that we should proceed to assess conditions of registration that have not previously been assessed, we will set out: - i.
+- 147. If your representations cause us to reach a different view, we will write to you as follows: - a.
+Where the outcome of our assessment of your representations is a decision that your provider should be registered, confirmation of this including the information set out in paragraph 143. - b.
+Where the outcome of our assessment of your representations is a decision that we should proceed to assess conditions of registration that have not previously been assessed: - i.
 The outcome of our assessment of your representations relating to the conditions we had assessed. - ii.
 The next steps for the assessment of any remaining conditions. - iii.
-Any further information we require from you to allow us to complete our assessment. - 150.
-If our final decision is to refuse your application for registration, we will write to you to set out the grounds for our refusal.
+Any further information we require from you to allow us to complete our assessment.

+148. If our final decision is to refuse your application for registration, we will write to you to set out the grounds for our refusal.

-Reapplying for registration following a final refusal decision
+Reapplying for registration following a final refusal decision36

-151. If your provider has received a final refusal decision, you may reapply once you can show that the concerns identified in the final decision letter have been fully addressed.
+149. If your provider has received a final refusal decision, you may reapply once you can show that the concerns identified in the final decision letter have been fully addressed.
 If you reapply without having addressed these concerns, it is less likely that your application will be successful.